-On motion, the Petitioner asks that we "reconsider the adverse decision and reopen [the petition] and give full consideration [to] all the submitted documents."
-She argues that USCIS did not consider all the evidence that she had submitted with the petition and, later, in response to a request for evidence.
-The Petitioner asserts that "those documents were not properly analyzed by the Service, violating the Fourth Amendment of the Constitution of the United States of America."
+On motion, the Petitioner states that we did not consider all the evidence that he had submitted with the petition and, later, in response to a request for evidence.
+He asserts that "those documents were not properly analyzed by the Service, violating the Fourth Amendment of the Constitution of the United States of America."
 The Fourth Amendment in part prohibits "unreasonable searches and seizures."
 U.S. Const. amend.
 IV.
-We conclude the Petitioner's citation to the Fourth Amendment is not relevant to the matter at hand as she has not explained how we violated the Fourth Amendment in dismissing her appeal.
+We conclude the Petitioner's citation to the Fourth Amendment is not relevant to the matter at hand as he has not explained how we violated the Fourth Amendment in dismissing his appeal.
 Citing to an authority that is not relevant to the grounds of the unfavorable decision will not meet the requirements of a motion to reconsider.
 See Matter of O-S-G-, 24 I&N Dec.

 56, 58 (BIA 2006) ("A motion to reconsider is not a mechanism by which a party may file a new brief . . . raising additional legal arguments that are unrelated to those issues raised before the Immigration Judge and on appeal.").